kbaird/Fate-XSLT/characters/XiaoJiahuo/private_gm_plans.md

 ### Chen Daiyu (Phil)
   - _Wuxia_ martial artist (**Ghost Serpent**)
   - works as domestic staff, making the highty-toighty rounds, searching for master's killer
-  - flawed man who worked with 江湖, remembered w/rose-colored glasses
+    - _Shīfu_ was a flawed man who worked with 江湖, remembered w/rose-colored glasses
     - Specific 江湖 cell was political/national (like Triads or Mafia)
     - _Shīfu_ discovered a conspiracy by either Low Port merchants or "Communists" to seize the High Port and was silenced (JP99, STotC Indonesia 1951)
       - _38 Dragons_ ("Triple Prosperity") crime family or _People's Front for Rectification of Grievances_